dummifiedme/TheNotebook/NotesVault/Sub-Categorization of SC-STs.md

 ---

-Q: What are the reasons behind SC remai
+Q: What are the reasons behind Scheduled Castes remaining without any sub-category/